Gundogan says Haaland can be X-factor for Man City in Europe

-MANCHESTER, England : Manchester City's new forward Erling Haaland can make all the difference in their quest for an elusive Champions League title, midfielder Ilkay Gundogan said on Tuesday as the duo prepare to meet their former club Borussia Dortmund.
+MANCHESTER, England: Manchester City's new forward Erling Haaland can make all the difference in their quest for an elusive Champions League title, midfielder Ilkay Gundogan said on Tuesday (Sep 13) as the duo prepare to meet their former club Borussia Dortmund.

 City have never won Europe's elite club competition and were knocked out by eventual champions Real Madrid at the semi-final stage last season, having finished runners-up to Chelsea in the 2020-21 campaign.